 Of course, part-time gigs aren’t the answer for everyone.
 There are still benefits to taking a full-time job, not least of which are… benefits!
 As mentioned earlier, some practices with fewer scruples may prefer part-time workers so they don’t have to offer a benefits package.
 For those who can, however, working full-time may mean health coverage and retirement savings.

 Full-time work also allows you to find your groove much easier than the inconsistency of part-time work.
 With a full schedule, many dentists find their flow in no time.
 A consistent full-time work schedule means closer relationships with your team.
 Especially for four-handed dentistry, there is just no substitute for time in the chair alongside your favorite assistant to help your workday go smoothly.
 Full-time work likewise allows you to build a sense of ownership in your role, whether it’s as an associate or a practice owner, and perfect your skillset much faster when you’re fresh out of school.

 Regardless of whether you prefer full-time or part-time work, CDP has the perfect position for you.
 We take work-life balance very seriously for all our team members, including full-timers.
 We also offer competitive salaries for all roles, so part-time work won’t leave your wallet hurting.
-Schedule a call with a Recruiting Manager to learn more about a great dental career at CDP!
+Schedule a call with a Hiring Manager to learn more about a great dental career at CDP!